kenix/news-analyser/README.md

 - news analyser is configured with bounded queue and discarding news policy.
 - news unicaster has a bounded queue with default size 32.
 News production will be blocked if this queue is full (not being able to be sent off wire).
 Change this queue size with ``-DnewsQueueSize``
+- no specific charset is used for encoding Strings.
+Encoding scheme of a new's message is open.

 ####To improve
 - [ ] algorithm for producing news of higher priority with less probability